 With a WLTP* range of 395 kilometers, in France and in the UK this equates to running costs of 0.02 euros per kilometer, compared to around five times that for a gas vehicle with a fuel economy of 7 l/100 km.
 Charging at home gets you an unbeatable cost per km, guaranteed.

 For journeys in and around your local area, charging at home is more than enough.
 For long trips, as well as using apps that map all public charging points, new functions like the “Electric Route Planner”, available on MY Renault, plan out the trip in advance by identifying charging needs along the route.
 This way you know the overall travel time – including any required charging breaks.
-In Europe there are more than 170,000 charging points for public use (including almost 28,000 in France), some of which are even free!
+There are now nearly 200,000 recharging points accessible to the public in Europe (including nearly 30,000 in France), some of which are even free!
 The paid ones operate varying price structures: flat rate, price per unit of time or per kilowatt hour supplied.

 Generally speaking, the faster the charge the higher the price.
 High-power charging points (like those on the Ionity and Izivia networks) are almost always paid ones.
 Conversely, low-power charging points are more affordable, and even free at certain times during the day or night.